Bubble tea Paris 11: Taiwanese teas and fresh pearls on rue Saint-Maur

 Prices stay in line with artisan bubble teas across Paris: a touch above the big chains, clearly below the upscale tea salons of the Marais.
 The difference shows in the taste, the amount of actual tea in the cup, and the quality of the pearls.
 A properly made Taiwanese bubble tea always costs a little more than an industrial version; that is the price of same-day pearl cooking and leaf-brewed tea rather than powder.

 MAISON LE TE belongs to the same group as Le Te, the Franco-Taiwanese tea house at the Palais-Royal, founded by Hsuan-Hsuan Chang.
 Both addresses share the same tea cuisine, the same Taiwanese producers, the same focus on pearls and syrups.
 What changes is the format: in the 1st arrondissement, Le Te is an intimate tea room centered on teas and sweet treats, with the Palais-Royal gardens right across the street.
-In the 11th, MAISON LE TE has more space, a real food menu, brunch available seven days a week, and a livelier dining room.
+In the 11th, MAISON LE TE has more space, a real food menu, brunch served daily on rue Saint-Maur, and a livelier dining room.
 Bubble tea lands in a different context here: people drink it between a gua bao and a plate, not just for itself.

 For a broader view of bubble tea in Paris, our bubble tea at the Palais-Royal lays out the house methods and preparation in detail; and for a tea house experience in the 11th, with more focus on infusions and pastries, look at our tea house dedicated to the 11th arrondissement.
 For those arriving from central Paris, our bubble tea Chatelet page explains access from Chatelet-Les Halles.